 The “crooked”, asymmetrical smile after Bell’s palsy happens when depressor anguli oris muscle on the affected side is unnecessarily activated together with zygomatic muscles (its antagonists) while Bell’s palsy sufferer wants to produce a smile.
 In this “fight” the former muscle often wins over the latter, simply because it is larger and stronger.
 Result: mouth corner on the affected side ”looks down” instead of “up”.
 Quite often several small dimples may appear on that side of the chin, leading to a further disfigurement of facial expressions.

 Facial Synkinesis is another common complication of long-standing Bell’s palsy.
 There are several opinions in the medical world about the causes of synkinesis.
 The most popular (and still controversial) is the theory of aberrant regeneration or simply said, re-connection of the regenerating branches of the facial nerve to the “wrong” muscles.
 As a conclusion of this theory, Synkinesis is considered to be an irreversible complication of Bell’s palsy.

 The results of an extensive scientific research at Crystal Touch clinic have demonstrated that with VERY few exceptions, facial synkinesis after long-standing Bell’s palsy have different origins.
 The actual cause of synkinesis is closely related to the higher cerebral activity.
 The recovery results of our numerous patients after 5, 10 and even 25 years since the onset of Bell’s palsy, prove that SYNKINESIS IS REVERSIBLE.

-Crystal Touch Bell’s palsy clinic is planning to present the results of our scientific research during the World Congress for NeuroRehabilitation in Philadelphia, USA (10-13 May 2016).
+Crystal Touch Bell’s palsy clinic presented the results of our scientific research during the World Congress for NeuroRehabilitation in Philadelphia, USA (10-13 May 2016).
+Read more…

 – Alex Pashov